Canonov/Titular-Royalty/README.md

 ## Features
 - TBD for 2.0

+## Notice
+Portions of the materials used to create this content/mod are trademarks and/or copyrighted works of Ludeon Studios Inc. All rights reserved by Ludeon.
+This content/mod is not official and is not endorsed by Ludeon.

 ## Acknowledgements
 - Rick G. for the staff texture, is an absolute lad
 - Anti4iteR and Sl4vP0weR for being cool dudes